 - Nonconsensual image sharing: One particularly exploitative variation on the online dating scam involves blackmailing a victim into giving up their money by threatening to make public explicit photos or videos of the victim acquired during their relationship.

-- Personal information theft: A scammer may also try to extract information from their victim that can be used to gain direct control over their secure accounts and finances.
-While it wouldn’t be unusual for a new love interest to ask about some of these personal details in casual conversation (e.g. one’s full name and birthdate) , questions about more secure info like one’s SSN and bank account number should be taken as glaring red flags.
+- Personal information theft: A fraudster may also try to extract information from their victim that can be used to gain direct control over their secure accounts and finances.
+While it wouldn’t be unusual for a new love interest to ask about some personal details in casual conversation (e.g. one’s full name and birthday), questions about one’s Social Security number or bank account number should be taken as glaring red flags that could lead to identity theft and financial fraud.

 When constructing their online personas and making appeals to their lovers for money, romance scammers tend to follow a few basic templates, including…